 Diner food equals comfort food.
-Times Square Diner seems to serve its share of American’s favorite comfort food.
-We actually came in because we were craving a Rueben sandwich, which was quite good.
-My daughter and I split the sandwich and it was very good.
-I loved the toasty bread, salty meat and the melty cheese.
+Times Square Diner certainly serves its share of America’s favorite comfort foods.
+We had come in because we were craving a Rueben sandwich, which was quite good here.
+I loved the toasty bread, salty meat, and the melty Swiss cheese.
 It was delicious.

-As well as splitting a Rueben, we also ordered a bowl of Matzah Ball Soup and the Disco Fries.
+As well as splitting the Rueben, we also ordered a bowl of Matzah Ball Soup, and the Disco Fries.
 I guess you can say, we were pretty hungry!
 The Matzah Ball Soup was pretty good, I’ve had better but this was still a nice bowl.
-Now the Disco Fries were pretty loaded and could be meal in itself or shared.
-It was a pile of crispy fries, with a layer of brown gravy and then mozzarella cheese melted on top.
+Now the Disco Fries were loaded, and could be meal in itself or shared.
+It was a pile of crispy fries, with a layer of brown gravy, and then mozzarella cheese melted on top.
 Not bad for coming in for just a Rueben sandwich!

 No need to worry, there are tons of Asian fusion restaurants just like this in Manhattan.
 If you know of one or two, comment and let me know.

 For as long as I can remember, I had been wanting to dine at 21, which was located in the heart of New York City.
-Considering that I am fond of anything ‘classic’, the first times that I heard the 21 Club referenced was through old songs and movies.
+Considering that I am fond of anything ‘classic’, the first time I heard of the 21 Club was referenced through old songs and movies.
 On one of my many visits to New York, I made it a priority to dine here with my adult daughter during the Christmas holidays.

-I treated myself to Rose Tea which was poured from a silver tea pot, it was a great pairing for this sweet dessert.
-The Isaphan has been a favorite of mine for several years and I have ordered it from Laduree in London.
-It is a beautiful giant pink macaron with rose petal cream, fresh raspberries and lychee.
+On one occasion, I treated myself to their Rose Tea which was poured from a silver tea pot, it was a great pairing for this pretty in pink dessert.
+The Isaphan has been a favorite of mine for several years, and I have also ordered it from Laduree in London.
+It is a beautiful giant pink macaron with rose petal cream, fresh raspberries, and lychee.

 For hours and locations, please visit their website – La Maison Laduree